ammarhakim/gkyl-doc/source/quickstart/vlasovExample1.rst

 ++++++++++++++

 In this example, we extend the Vlasov-Maxwell input file shown in :ref:`qs_intro` to simulate a more general kinetic plasma.
+Because the Vlasov-Maxwell system of equations is widely applicable in plasma physics, this example is intended to illustrate some of the functionality of the Vlasov-Maxwell solver a user may desire for production science.
+For more extensive documentation on all of the available options for Vlasov-Maxwell simulations, we refer the reader to :ref:`app_vlasov`.

 This simulation is based on the studies of [Skoutnev2019]_ and [Juno2020]_ and concerns the evolution of instabilities driven by counter-streaming beams of plasma.
 This example demonstrates the flexibility of the Vlasov-Maxwell solver by showing how one extends Vlasov-Maxwell simulations to higher dimensionality, in this case 2x2v.
 The input file for this example is also a standard performance benchmark for Gkeyll and timings for this input file with varying grid resolution can be found in the gkyl repo in the Benchmarks/ folder.